2022 Tourism Funding

-Get additional meeting details, agendas, and minutes on our online meeting calendar.
+Get additional meeting rel="noopener noreferrer" details, agendas, and minutes on our online meeting calendar.

 Membership Criteria & Appointment Information

-- Greg Taylor, DoubleTree by Hilton/Aim Hospitality* - term ends 2019
+- Meghan Payne, DoubleTree by Hilton/Aim Hospitality - term ends 2021

 - By State law, Olympia's Lodging Tax Advisory Committee must have at least five (5) members consisting of:

 - Two members to represent businesses required to collect the tax,